 Talking about gender identity and sexual orientation can be difficult, but more so if you’re not speaking the same language.
 It may help to brush up on a few basic definitions so you can better understand your child and learn together.

-For starters, here are some common terms from the Centers for Disease Control and Prevention (CDC), but keep in mind that definitions may change over time.
+For starters, here are some common terms from the LGBTQIA Resource Center at the University of California, Davis (UC Davis), but keep in mind that definitions may change over time.

 Sex: A person’s biological status—male, female, or something else—assigned at birth.
 It’s usually based on physical anatomy.

 Gender identity: A person’s sense of self, which can be male, female, or something else.
 It’s not limited to physical anatomy.

 Lesbian (L): A woman who is primarily attracted to other women.